mediaexmachina/mediadeepa/README.md

 You can found some information about what the application cannot do.
 </summary>

- - It only support the first video, and audio stream of a file
+ - It only support the first video, and the first founded audio stream of a file.
- - Audio mono and stereo only
+ - Audio mono and stereo only.
- - Some process take time to do, like SITI and container analyzing, caused by poor FFmpeg/FFprobe performances.
+ - Some process take (long) time to do, like SITI and container analyzing, caused by poor FFmpeg/FFprobe performances with **this** filters.
- - Audio signal entropy, flat factor and noise floor as provided "as it": I cannot say the interest or the quality of these measures.
- - Video frame duration stability use "pkt DTS time" and "best effort timestamp", but I can't yet say if these measurements indicate really frame rate instability.

 </details>